BabylooPro/ContactForm.csharp/README.md

 ## Running Tests

-To run the tests, use the following command in folder SendEmail.MinimalAPI from terminal:
+To run the tests, use the following command in folder ContactForm.MinimalAPI from terminal:

 ```bash
 dotnet test